Zing supports Docker since ZVM 15.09.

 This Container-ZST is available on Zing Downloads for the licensed version of Zing in the section Docker Container.

-For installing ZST, please follow the documentation on Zing Installation and Configuration.
+For installing ZST on the host OS, follow the documentation on Zing Installation Quick Start.

 If you are using CoreOS as host OS, please follow the Docs for Docker on CoreOS instead.